Alternate Paladin

 15th-level Oath of Devotion feature

-The purity of your devotion to the good of others protects you from powerful outside influences.
-You are always under the effects of a protection from evil & good spell.
+The purity of your devotion to the good of others protects you from powerful otherworldly influences.
+You are always under the effects of the protection from evil & good spell.

 Avatar of Devotion